inktense/nest-blogs-service/README.md

  GraphQL validation would be added to enforce input correctness and prevent invalid requests.

  A CI/CD pipeline would be implemented to automate testing, building, and deployment.
 Additionally, I would maintain multiple environments, like dev - qa - preprod - prod, with a plan and process for promoting changes safely from one environment to the next.

+I would move from using Postgres running in Docker to a fully managed database service.
+A local Dockerized Postgres instance is perfect for development, but not for scaling, or ensuring reliability in a real environment.

 I would also make sure we have Database backups set in place  and a disaster recovery plan before we make it to production.